-Properties are typically let for six months at a time using an Assured Shorthold tenancy (longer and shorter terms and different types of tenancies may be available).
+Properties are typically let for six months at a time using a Short Assured Tenancy although different types of tenancies may be used.
 As long as you are not in breach of the terms of your tenancy, you cannot be evicted until the end of your fixed term.

-For longer tenancies, we may want to use a break clause.
-This allows either party to bring the tenancy to an end earlier than the last date of the fixed term.
 You should take great care reading your tenancy agreement and any other documents you are given at the start of or throughout your tenancy as these form part of a legally binding contract.
 This means that you must behave in the way they describe.
 We normally ask that everyone over the age of 18 who will be using the property as their main home must be named on the tenancy agreement, although there may be exceptions.